tbrunsch/Marple/README.md

 ## Iterables Tab

 The "Iterables" tab is only visible if the selected object is an `Iterable` or an array.
-This tab provides common operations on `Iterable`s (Filter, Map, ForEach, Collect, and ToMap).
+This tab provides common operations on `Iterable`s (Filter, Map, ForEach, Collect, ToMap, Count, and Group).
 We will discuss these operations in the remainder and how to use them for a stream-like analysis.

 ![Iterables Tab](images/inspection_dialog/iterables_tab.png)